rsyncOSX/RsyncUIdocs/content/post/RsyncUIdocs.md

 ## RsyncUI vs RsyncOSX

-For the moment, there are more users of RsyncOSX than of RsyncUI.
-But the number of users of RsyncUI is growing.
-And Apple is clear: SwiftUI, which RsyncUI is developed by, is the future.
-And RsyncUI has a few more features than RsyncOSX.
-RsyncOSX is still supported, but only issues are fixed and there are no new features.
-Last  update of RsyncOSX was in april 2023.

-*If you are on macOS Sonoma, my recommendation is to use RsyncUI, not RsyncOSX.* There is some info about how [RsyncUI is built](/post/built/).
+Which application should I use?
+Both applications do the same job, but RsynUI is more feature-rich, and the GUI, including navigation, is better. **Are you on macOS Sonoma?** Go for RsyncUI.
+And for the last year and years to come, all development has been and will be within RsyncUI.
+RsyncOSX is maintained, but only for bug fixes.
+There is some info about how [RsyncUI is built](/post/built/).

 ## New tasks, verify task and synchronizing data